Part 1 – Main Board

 Ensure the dowels are fully recessed and screw them to the End Walls.

-Lay the End Walls and Side Walls upside down as shown, with the dowels sticking out on the right hand side:
+Lay the End Walls and Side Walls upside down with the long edge at the top, with the dowels sticking out on the right hand side:

 Lay the Bottom Board with the outside edge uppermost on the walls and test fit the walls to match the Bottom Board – the walls are designed with a bit of leeway on the joints.
 The wall fingers will overhang the Bottom Board – don’t attempt to trim them at this point!